TommasoBelluzzo/SystemicRisk/README.md

     * *Required:* shares.
     * *Optional:* none.

 * If the `Shares` sheet contains returns instead of prices, values must be expressed on a logarithmic scale.
 Data concerning market capitalization and balance sheet elements, if present, must be expressed in the same currency and scale.
-In the `CDS` sheet, if present, the risk free rate must be expressed in decimals while the credit default swap spreads must be expressed in basis points.
+In the `CDS` sheet, if present, the risk-free rate must be expressed in decimals while the credit default swap spreads must be expressed in basis points.

 * Groups are based on key-value pairs where the `Name` field represents the group names and the `Count` field represents the number of firms to include in the group.
 The sum of the `Count` fields must be equal to the number of firms included in the dataset.
 For example, the following groups definition: